sourcegraph/about/handbook/engineering/career-development/talent-review-process.md

 The Engineering Manager will complete a compensation increase request using the [compensation increase request template](https://docs.google.com/document/d/1nWFcPjCNALww3kwzl_1l6Gjhrpsl1QGZCHb0hTEkQxk/edit) and submit it for approval.

-Following approval from to the relevant decision-makers (EM, Director, VP), the compensation increase request is forwarded to the relevant teammates in PeopleOps (refer to [People Ops Communications Matrix](https://docs.google.com/spreadsheets/d/1JItBWbfKV9lr-LAmE19I0JMvu3Cvh0AdrEHDv-r1E2w/edit#gid=0)) for confirmation.
-Once confirmed by PeopleOps the promotion can be communicated to the teammate using the [compensation increase confirmation template](https://docs.google.com/document/d/1X76t_ZTbmlqp4i9rJHXesYSECxZn5f_MZcUNtpj5aGU/edit).
+Following approval from the relevant decision-makers (EM, Director, VP), the compensation increase request is forwarded to the relevant teammates in PeopleOps (refer to [People Ops Communications Matrix](https://docs.google.com/spreadsheets/d/1JItBWbfKV9lr-LAmE19I0JMvu3Cvh0AdrEHDv-r1E2w/edit#gid=0)) for confirmation.
+Once confirmed by PeopleOps the compensation increase can be communicated to the teammate using the [compensation increase confirmation template](https://docs.google.com/document/d/1X76t_ZTbmlqp4i9rJHXesYSECxZn5f_MZcUNtpj5aGU/edit).